 Repairing is Less Expensive than Replacing

 Our patient M., as we’ll call her, has been with our practice since late 2006.
 She had some well-done dental work many years before, including long PFM (Porcelain-fused-to-Metal) dental bridges.
-In the spring of 2008, however, she broke a big piece of porcelain had broken off a top left front tooth.
+In the spring of 2008, however, she broke a big piece of porcelain off a top front tooth.
 The bright silver shining through really bothered her.
 She didn’t want to replace the whole thing, because it cost too much.
-I’d recently learned of the “overcrown” technique through a professionals-only dental forum.
-Given it was the only option I could offer at the time, except for replacement, she let me try.
+I’d recently learned the “overcrown” technique through a professionals-only dental forum.
+Given it was the only option except for replacement, she let me try.
 I think you’ll agree – it turned out pretty well!

-The basic process was similar to how we have a crown made by a lab.
-I drilled off the remaining porcelain on the broken portion of the bridge, leaving the metal exposed.
-A margin, or edge, was shaped along the gumline, so the lab knew where to fit the crown.
-A mold was made (something we almost never have to do anymore, thanks to our digital scanners, the CEREC Bluecam and the TRIOS 3 Intraoral Scanner).
+The basic process was similar to any other crown.
+I drilled off the remaining porcelain on the broken portion of the bridge to expose the metal.
+A margin, or edge, was shaped along the gumline, where the crown stops.
+We made an impression, or mold, which is something we almost never do anymore, thanks to the CEREC Bluecam and the TRIOS 3 Intraoral Scanner).
 We cemented a temporary crown for 2 weeks.
-When the real crown came in, we cemented it.
+When the real crown came in, we cemented it like normal.

 As of this blog publication date, that bridge repair with an overcrown is 11 years old, and it still looks great.

 CEREC Emax Overcrown to the Rescue